-- ‘Recording Options’ shows the advance setting which you can change according to your application type/requirement.
+- ‘Recording Options’ shows the advanced setting which you can change according to your application type/requirement.

 9. Click the ‘Start Recording’ button.

-10. The VuGen floating toolbar appears with below options (shown in Figure 09).
-You can start, stop, pause, and cancel the recording, select the action, provide transaction name, insert rendezvous point, comment and text check during the recording using VuGen floating toolbar.
+10. The VuGen floating toolbar appears with the below options (shown in Figure 09).
+You can start, stop, pause, and cancel the recording, select the action, provide the transaction name, insert rendezvous point, comment and text check during the recording using the VuGen floating toolbar.

 11. VuGen launches the selected browser/application for the recording.
 If the selected browser is already open then it will ask to close the session so that a new session with the given URL can be launched.

 12. Perform the business processes (User actions) on your application which VuGen will record in the backend.
-You can see the ‘Recording events’ gets increased as you progress the navigation.
+You can see the ‘Recording events’ increases as you progress through the navigation.